 The Centre for Gravitational Astrophysics offers a collaborative, diverse, and supportive research environment across the full breadth of gravitational wave discovery.
 The Centre is a joint effort of RSAA and RSPhys, and hosts a node of the ARC Centre of Excellence for Gravitational Wave Discovery (OzGrav).

-A working knowledge and laboratory experience with optics and lasers is recommended.
-Computational and programming skills (e.g. Python, MATLAB, Finite Element Analysis) are preferred.
-The project scope can be adjusted according to student level.
+Computational and programming skills (e.g. Python, MATLAB, Finite Element Analysis) are recommended.
+A working knowledge and laboratory experience with optics and lasers is useful but not required.
+The project scope can be adjusted according to student level and interest.